 Get to know more about us and our mission

-Thank you for taking the time to visit Planetary Concerns which I started in 2019 due to my growing concerns about the environment and animal welfare.
+I’m Diana.
+Thank you for taking the time to visit Planetary Concerns which I started in 2019.

 The lives of intensively farmed animals are short and they often suffer as welfare standards are woefully inadequate.
 Animals used for sport are often similarly mistreated and ‘disposed of’ when no longer profitable.

 I often wondered if anything I could do would make a difference.
-I came to the conclusion that if many people care and take individual actions, it will make an impact and start to turn the tide.
+I came to the conclusion that if more and more of us take responsibility for our own actions, it will make an impact and start to turn the tide.
+As individuals, we can also take action politically and join conservation and animal welfare groups to assist in bringing about positive change.

 I wanted to create an online resource where individuals could find information about these issues and to create a community of like minded people.